How do you structure your writing? One of the ways is by learning to create power paragraphs for stronger storytelling results.

 Structure is what holds a story together.
 It is craft.

-Once we know the role each sentence plays in paragraph building, we will get to create strong scenes and powerful stories.
+Once we know the role each sentence plays in paragraph building, we will create strong scenes and powerful stories.

 If you enjoyed this post, read: